iip-ecosphere/platform/platform/transport/transport.spring.mqttv3/README.md

-# Transport layer of the IIP-Ecosphere platform: Spring connector/binder for MQTT v3
+# Transport layer of the oktoflow platform: Spring connector/binder for MQTT v3

 This component provides a MQTT v3 transport implementation for the communication from/to a device.
 A binder/connector extends the Spring Cloud Stream framework by the specific protocol.
+As this component is loaded into Spring, it is a partial oktoflow plugin that shall be added to/merged into a spring plugin, thus, it has no plugin descriptor.

 The following configuration options are supported:
  * `mqtt.host`: Host name of the MQTT broker